spicella/ComplexSystems-Thesis/Code/data/size=300_new/readme.md

 The “*normalized sum*” term is just the sum of u(x,y) all over the grid over the number of grid cells that I used to keep track of the drift in the total PDF over time.

-Final configurations obtained, same parameters as the ones in the "Bistable toggle switch" case.
+Final configurations obtained, same parameters as the ones in the "Bistable toggle switch" case (t_end=10^5).

   - Center in (133,133):